hjlee9295/ML_notebooks/README.md

 # ML_notebooks
-notebooks for various ML projects
+Here, you can find various notebooks for my previous ML projects.
+Each folder should have a brief description of the projects.